What is social engineering?

 There are four essentials that your social engineering defences should cover:

-1. A positive security culture
+1. Build a positive security culture

 The last thing you want is a malware infection that dwells on your system for months because the person who inadvertently caused it kept quiet for fear of getting into trouble.

 2. Train your staff to learn the psychological triggers and other giveaways

 Social engineering attacks are not always easy to detect, so it is essential to understand the tactics they use, such as:

 - Masquerading as trusted entities, like familiar brands or people;